usmanmughal11/i2c-library/docs/tutorials/integrating-with-laravel.md

 <link href="{{ asset('css/app.css') }}" rel="stylesheet" />
 ```

-Have fun using Shoelace components in your Laravel app!
+Have fun using i2c-Library components in your Laravel app!